Dhole/dhole.github.io/content/post/gameboy_serial_2.md

 ## Computer side

-On the computer side, we will be receiving all the data the GameBoy is sending to the virtual printer.
+On the computer side, we will be receiving all the data the Game Boy is sending to the virtual printer.
 We will need to parse the packets, extract the tile data and reconstruct the images so that we can visualize and store them.
 As in the previous part, I'll be using Rust, reusing the same code to interface with the serial port as in part one.
 To store the image as a PNG I will use the [Rust image crate from the Piston project](https://github.com/PistonDevelopers/image).

 The code will run in a loop waiting for the magic bytes and parse the following bytes to make a packet.
 If the packet is a Send data command, the tile rows will be appended to a vector called `tile_rows`.
 If the packet is an Init command, the `tile_rows` vector will be cleared.
 Finally, if the packet is a Print command, the `tile_rows` vector will be decoded into a matrix that will be stored as a PNG image.
-This will allow us to send (or virtually print) multiple pictures from the GameBoy to the computer on the same run of the program.
+This will allow us to send (or virtually print) multiple pictures from the Game Boy to the computer on the same run of the program.

-The following code shows this behaviour.
-I've ommited some constants and enum declarations that encode the different protocol values:
+The following code shows this behavior.
+I've omitted some constants and enum declarations that encode the different protocol values:

 {{< highlight rust >}}
 fn mode_printer<T: SerialPort>(mut port: &mut BufStream<T>) -> Result<(), io::Error> {